jsdw/jsdw.github.io/content/posts/kubernetes/index.md

 created = "2019-03-17"
 +++

 *Docker* is a platform for building *images*, which contain everything your application needs to run.
-These images can be quickly spun up in the form of *containers*, which can be thought of as lightweight VMs (they share the underlying OS kernel where possible, and isolate themselves from other processes using linux kernel features rather than full fledged VMs).
+These images can be quickly spun up into *containers*, which can be thought of as lightweight VMs.
+They share the underlying OS kernel where possible, and isolate themselves from other processes using linux kernel features rather than full fledged VMs.

 *Kubernetes* is a container orchestration platform which helps coordinate the running of your Docker images.
 In plain english, you use Kubernetes by describing what and how you want various images to run by writing configuration files, and Kubernetes takes care of making sure that what *is* running lines up with the configuration it's been given.